yilin-void/DeepEP/README.md

     return combined_hidden_states, event_overlap, hook
 ```

-For two micro-batch overlapping, you can refer to the following figure.
-With our receiving hook interface, the RDMA network traffics are happening in the background, without costing any GPU SMs from the computation part.
-But notice, the overlapped parts can be adjusted, i.e. the 4 parts of attention/dispatch/MoE/combine may not have the exact same execution time.
+For two-micro-batch overlapping, you can refer to the following figure.
+With our receiving hook interface, the RDMA network traffic is happening in the background, without costing any GPU SMs from the computation part.
+But notice, the overlapped parts can be adjusted, i.e., the 4 parts of attention/dispatch/MoE/combine may not have the exact same execution time.
 You may adjust the stage settings according to your workload.

 ![low-latency](figures/low-latency.png)